Stephanie has lived in Central Oregon since 2006. She has been raising four kids and enjoying the many recreational amenities here

 Perhaps most amazingly, the lava rocks are very light.
 When you pick one up, you would not imagine that it would be so weightless.
 As with any natural area, however, be sure to leave everything as you find it.
 Lava rocks should be replaced, and all trees and vegetation should remain as is.
 Take nothing but photographs.
 As the Boy Scouts and Cub Scouts recognize, we should all Leave No Trace.

 After your time at the Forest, drive back down the 9-mile cinder/gravel road and then cross Highway 97 directly towards Sunriver.
 The community is only 3 miles from the highway.
-The village at Sunriver boasts numerous restaurants, coffee cafes, and speciality stores.
+The village at Sunriver boasts numerous restaurants, coffee cafes, and specialty stores.
 There is even a grocery store.
 Ample parking is available, so you won't have to walk too far.

 The wooded resort is open to the public for shopping and recreation year-round.
 Many people rent or own accommodations at Sunriver from which they can head out to enjoy the great outdoors of the Central Oregon region.
-From skiing and snowboarding in the winter, to fly-fishing, hiking and biking in the summer, there is so much to do!
+From skiing and snowboarding in the winter to fly-fishing, hiking and biking in the summer, there is so much to do!
 Sunriver also has horse stables.
 You can go on guided rides (ages 7 and up), and ponies are available for the younger set.
 Paved trails wind throughout the resort on which people can bike or run.

 We enjoyed lunch at the Aloha BBQ after our walk through the Forest.
 The aroma alone of the variety of barbecued meats, served up with rice, potato salad, noodles or pineapple coleslaw, is bound to make your mouth water!
-It is located right in the middle of the Sunriver square.
+It is located right in the middle of Sunriver square.
 I highly recommend it.

 Visit Central Oregon